Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Preliminaries

-where $\ell(x_i, x_i, X_i^- )$ denotes the above symmetrization of $\ell_{\operatorname{cont}}$.
+where $\ell(x_i, x_i^+, X_i^- )$ denotes the above symmetrization of $\ell_{\operatorname{cont}}$.

-\begin{remark} The SimCLR loss presented in \cref{eqn:empirical-SimCLR} differs slightly from the original loss, as it considers a subset of negative samples \( X_i^- \) instead of the full set \( X^- \) in each \(\ell_{\operatorname{cont}}\).
+\begin{remark} The SimCLR loss presented in \cref{eqn:empirical-SimCLR} differs slightly from the original loss from \cite{chen2020simple}, as it considers a subset of negative samples \( X_i^- \) instead of the full set \( X^- \) in each \(\ell_{\operatorname{cont}}\).
 This approach still uses all available negative samples while simplifying the theoretical derivations.
-Importantly, any results derived for this simplified SimCLR loss can be straightforwardly extended to the original SimCLR loss \cite{chen2020simple}. \end{remark}
+Importantly, any results derived for this simplified SimCLR loss can be straightforwardly extended to the original SimCLR loss \cite{chen2020simple}.
+A detailed expression of the original loss is provided in the supplementary materials. \end{remark}

 We define the population SimCLR loss, assuming a batch size of $m$, as

 Note that the population loss remains unchanged if it is computed over all $n$ pairs instead of a $m$-sized batch as the dependence of samples only occur within a batch.